-And every time they asked me if things are gonna get better I said yes they will.
+And every time they asked me if things were going to get better, I said yes, they would.
 In retrospect, I think this was a lie on my part.

-No matter what you do, how much money you have, where you come from, life is gonna hit your in your fucking face from time to time.
+No matter what you do, how much money you have, where you come from, life is going to hit your in your fucking face from time to time.

-You will feel tired, and things are gonna be hard, people you love will stop loving you, family members you cherish will die, you will lose jobs that you care about, you will eventually lose your health and your life.
+You will feel tired, and things are going to be hard, people you love will stop loving you, family members you cherish will die, you will lose a job that you care about, you will eventually lose your health and your life.
 Sorry to break this to you, but there no need for you having a pity party because everybody deals with stuff.

-A big part of accepting that things are going to suck is to internalize, that it will not stop us from moving forward.
-From growing, from overcoming things.
-Resilience is like a muscle in my opinion, the more we use it, the tougher we get.
+A big part of accepting that things are going to suck is to internalise that it will not stop us from moving forward from growing, from overcoming things.
+Resilience is like a muscle; in my opinion, the more we use it, the tougher we get.

-But aiming to be a mechanical man that is free from pain is so not gonna work folks.
+But aiming to be a mechanical person that is free from pain is so not going to work folks.
 All emotions have their place.
-When you lose a person who was dear to you, it is normal to grief, even necessary.
+When you lose a person who was dear to you, it is normal to grieve, even necessary.

 Being ok with not being ok means that you are moving forward no matter what, even if you have to take a small time out, you will get your ass back in the game and grow through everything that life is throwing in your direction.

 An abnormal reaction to an abnormal situation is normal behaviour.”

 ― Viktor E. Frankl, Man’s Search for Meaning

 So what happens if you are not ok with being not ok?
 If you do not want to have certain emotions?